arjyadebsengupta-netizen/Machine-Learning-Repository/README.md

 > **The PDFs contain the full technical treatment.
 This README serves as
 > the roadmap for the collection.**

+### Reinforcement-Learning:
+We will be exploring applications of RL in robotics.
+All necessary materials will be provided in suitably designated folders.

 ## Environment & Requirements